-Decanter writer knighted into the Gran Orden de Caballeros del Vino
+Decanter contributor Sarah Jane Evans MW was made a Knight of the Gran Orden de Caballeros del Vino last night.

 Evans (pictured, right) received the honour in front of 350 members of the Spanish wine trade at a ceremonial dinner at the Dorchester hotel in London.

 She is only the fourth woman to become a Caballero in the event’s 26-year history, alongside Christine Forner of Marques de Caceres, and wine writers Angela Muir and Charlotte Hey.